When kids ask, ‘Where did I come from?’, it’s not just about biology—it’s an opening to a bigger conversation about family, values, and connection.

 I realized two things afterward.

-1) That I didn’t ask her what she knew to start.
+One, that I didn’t ask her what she knew to start.
 I see that as an opportunity for every parent to gauge how much the child already knows and redirect any misinformation (which is RAMPANT!!!
 More to come on THAT topic), and

-2) My answer was very hetero-centric.
+And 2, my answer was very hetero-centric.
 I hoped for another opportunity to fix that.

 UPDATE: She did!
 Read all about our conversation here.